 Meet our Staff and Board

 Phillip has been involved with Oregon Shores in one capacity or another for well over 25 years.
 He served on the board for 14 years, and during that period founded and directed the CoastWatch program, while playing other roles such as leading the board’s planning and development committee and editing the newsletter.
 He was also founding chair of the Oregon Conservation Network, a statewide consortium of environmental groups that began in 1995 continues to this day as a project of the Oregon League of Conservation Voters.
-Phillip moved to a staff role in 2005, taking on what had become a full-time job as CoastWatch director, and became executive director in 2009.
+Phillip moved to a staff role in 2005, taking on what had become a full-time job as CoastWatch director.
+He became executive director in 2009.
+In 2023, he moves into a new role, directing Oregon Shores' policy and advocacy work.
 In his earlier career he was a newspaper editor and reporter, and later a long-time freelance writer.
 He is never more content than when standing on a lonely headland, watching a storm roll in.

 Michael Coe, Website Coordinator